About this listing

 Built in 1919, Rosslyn is one of Nairobi's oldest and most special surviving homes.
-Set in a private 2 acre garden near UN Gigiri office, Village Market & Westlands.
-We have 1 double & 2 single bedrooms & 1 bathroom with separate listings on airbnb
+Set in 2 acres of private gardens we are close to UN, Village Market and Westlands.
+We have 2 singles, 1 double & 1 bathroom with separate listings on airbnb

 Rosslyn is one of the oldest character homes in Nairobi and it has been our family home for more than 50 years.